obertm/OneADayLocal/docs/Euler020_explained.md

 ## Step-by-step reasoning

+## Approach

+Accumulate factorial n! using BigInteger multiplication (2..n) then sum decimal digits of the result via string traversal for clarity (or divide/mod for streaming extraction).

 1) Inputs/outputs
 - Input: integer n (n ≥ 0).
 Default per Euler is n = 100.
 - Output: integer digit-sum of n!.